 According to the NHTSA, speed correlates directly with specific consequences:

 Statistics show that drivers who drag race are often impaired by alcohol or other intoxicating substances.
 While driving under the influence is always dangerous, mixing this practice with the reckless characteristics of drag racing is a potentially deadly combination.
-Let’s consider the sobering statistics forwarded by the (CDC):
+Let’s consider the sobering statistics forwarded by the Centers for Disease Control and Prevention (CDC):

 Driving while impaired is always a terrible idea.
 Mixing impairment with the speed and recklessness of drag racing makes it an even more dangerous practice.